Earn Your Online Doctor of Education (EdD) in Learning and Organizational Change

 Research design evaluation, assessment, and measurement

-The EdD online in Learning and Organizational Change is a 54-credit program that can be completed in 36 months or on a flexible schedule based on student needs.
+The EdD online in Learning and Organizational Change is a 54-credit program that can be completed in 36 months — or on a flexible schedule based around your professional and personal obligations.
 The curriculum consists of:

 Weekly Live Online Classes

-Students will attend live online classes weekly led by award-winning faculty who engage in group discussions and guided learning.
+Students attend weekly live online classes.
+These sessions are led by award-winning faculty who engage their students in group discussions and in guided learning.
 Classes that utilize webcams allow students to interact face-to-face regardless of their location.

-Immersions bring students together with peers and professors at Baylor University’s Waco, Texas, campus.
+In-person immersions bring students and faculty together at Baylor University’s Waco campus.
 The immersion experience, held twice during the program, allows participants to apply new skills and creatively solve problems collaboratively.

 Problem of Practice (PoP) Dissertation

-The PoP dissertation provides students with the opportunity to engage in research applicable to their own professional experiences, preparing them to create measurable organizational change in those professional settings.
+The PoP dissertation gives doctoral candidates the opportunity to engage in research that’s applicable to their own professional experiences.
+It also helps them gain advanced skills at creating measurable organizational change.

-The program earned the award through its innovation, diversity of faculty and students, and its appeal to “students across a breadth of industries beyond the traditional field of education.”
+The program earned the award for its innovation, the diversity of its faculty and students, and for its appeal to “students across a breadth of industries beyond the traditional field of education.”